MercyOmimi/MercyOmimi/README.md

 ## 🚀 About Me

-I'm currently building my expertise in **Python and MATLAB**
+I'm currently building my expertise in **Python**

 ### 📌 What I'm Learning:

- Python & MATLAB for computational applications
+ Python for computational applications

 ### 📂 My GitHub Projects

-🔹 **Monte Carlo Investment Simulation** – Using Monte Carlo methods to analyze investment risks with a 2-standard deviation approach in Python
+ **Retail Inventory Tracker** – A simple tracker to monitor inventory **Simple Timer** – A basic timer application implemented in Python, plan to build it into an application **Monte Carlo Simulation (planning stage)**
-🔹 **Simple Timer** – A basic timer application implemented in Python
+**Other projects being figured out as I refine my understanding of programming**

 ### 🎯 Goals for 2025
 💡 Improve my coding skills through hands-on problem-solving